dstein64/hnpoll/README.md

 It is available from the Google Chrome Web Store: https://chrome.google.com/webstore/detail/bar-charts-for-hacker-new/dpdhhdidaaippolkbadpdhlffnpnjimd

-To use hnpoll, install the extension, and it will work automatically on relevant HN pages.
+To use *hnpoll*, install the extension, and it will work automatically on relevant HN pages.

 Screenshot
 ----------

-The following image shows the links produced by HNDD on a duplicate HN submission page.
+The following image shows a bar chart produced by *hnpoll* on an HN poll.

 ![Screenshot](screenshot.png)